isotopp/isotopp.github.io/content/posts/2020-08-18-mysql-character-sets.md

 MySQL also converts if you convert columns.
 So if you `ALTER TABLE t MODIFY COLUMN c VARCHAR(80) CHARSET utf8` and that was previously a latin1 column, MySQL will take the `0xf6`es and turn them into `0xc3b6`es instead.
 All of that is automatic, safe and lossless, if possible.
 There are warnings and errors if not.

-But let's look at the details step by step.
+But let's look at the details, step by step.

 ## Setting charset and collation on a column

-Every string in MySQL is labeled with an charset and a collation.
+Every string in MySQL is labeled with a charset and a collation.
 For database objects that happens at the column level: A column with CHAR, VARCHAR, or any TEXT type always has a charset and a collation.
 The same can be true for an ENUM type that contains strings.

 If you define these without specifying, the column will inherit the table defaults.
 If you specify no table default, the table will inherit the database default, which in turn inherits from the server default, which is defined in the `my.cnf`: